 Michael L. Gulino is the President & CEO of Aegis Defense Services, LLC (“Aegis”).
 Mr. Gulino brings with him over 30 years of experience in the defense and national security sectors.
 Mr. Gulino assumes the role of President & CEO after serving as Aegis’ Chairman of the Board for the previous twelve months.
-Prior to joining Aegis, Mr. Gulino most recently worked for ITT Defense (now ITT Exelis) a leading provider of defense, security and support services where he was Chief Development Officer.
+Prior to joining Aegis, Mr. Gulino served as Chief Development Officer at ITT Defense (now ITT Exelis) a leading provider of defense, security and support services.

-Prior to assuming this post in May 2011, Mr. Gulino served as President and General Manager of ITT Mission Systems from June 2008 through May 2011.
-Gulino joined ITT at the beginning of 2006 initially as Vice President and Director of Business Development for ITT Mission Systems.
-During the five plus years of Mr. Gulino’s leadership at Mission Systems, the business realized over a 100% increase in revenue from $1B to over $2B.
+From June 2008 through May 2011, Mr. Gulino was President and General Manager of ITT Mission Systems.
+Mr. Gulino initially joined ITT at the beginning of 2006 as Vice President and Director of Business Development for ITT Mission Systems.
+During his five years with Mission Systems, Mr. Gulino grew the company by more than 100 percent, from $1B to $2.2B in revenue.

 Prior to joining ITT, Mr. Gulino was President and Chief Operating Officer of VT Griffin Services.
 While at VT Griffin, Mr. Gulino played a key role in the acquisition of two companies and grew the business by 400% in three years.
 Prior to joining VT Griffin, Mr. Gulino was President of Complete Building Services, a division of The Donohoe Companies, where he successfully forged the company’s entry into the Federal Government market.
 Mr. Gulino’s initial career began after graduate school with PAE Government Services (Lockheed PAE) in the Far East where he served in a number of management capacities on a 28,000 employee Department of Defense contract before being transferred to Washington, D.C.
 Mr. Gulino built the Washington operation into the largest and most successful division of the company and was instrumental in growing the business from $100M to over $600M in annual revenues.